-- Criteria H. can be applied to the entire Redevelopment Area as a whole.
+- ➤ Criteria H. can be applied to the entire Redevelopment Area as a whole.
 It states, "The designation of the delineated area is consistent with smart growth planning principles adopted pursuant to law or regulation."
 The New Jersey Office of Smart Growth website lists the following as smart growth principles:

 - mixed land uses

 - compact, clustered community design

 - range of housing choice and opportunity

 - walkable neighborhoods

 - distinctive, attractive communities offering a sense of place

 - open space, farmland, and scenic resource preservation

 - future development strengthened and directed to existing communities using existing infrastructure

 - transportation option variety

 The Study Area, as currently developed, provides for none of the applicable principles, with the exception of transportation option variety.
 All of the properties in the proposed redevelopment area potentially meet the smart growth principal embodied in Criteria H in that they are all within the influence area of the Princeton Junction train station and therefore are appropriately situated for redevelopment as a future Transit Village, which is one of the primary smart growth implementation techniques emphasized and supported by the State Planning Commission and other State agencies such as the New Jersey Department of Transportation and New Jersey Transit.
-Criteria H is, however, a new and untested addition to the criteria in the LRHL.
-More reliance is therefore placed in this study on the other criteria in finding support for an area in need of redevelopment designation since approximately half of the properties in the study area meet one or more of the statutory criteria other than Criteria H.
+While Criteria H is a new and untested addition to the criteria in the LRHL, the entire Princeton Junction Train Station study area has all the attributes to permit the kind of smart growth development advocated by the State Development and Redevelopment Plan.
+Indeed, the redevelopment of the Princeton Junction Station area is presented in the State Plan as an illustration of what could be done at a mass transit stop in terms of smart growth.
+The H criteria can be applied to every property within the redevelopment area because they are all linked to infrastructure improvements like the Vaughn Drive extension, the BRT, and Route 571 improvements which will enhance the redevelopment potential of this area.

-As specified below, slightly over half (51%) or 178.97 acres in the Study Area meet one or more of the statutory criteria, other than Criteria H, needed to make an area in need of redevelopment determination.
+As specified below, approximately half or 173.45 acres in the Study Area meet one or more of the statutory criteria, other than Criteria H, needed to make an area in need of redevelopment determination.

-Only 11 of the 65 properties in the Study Area exhibit none of the statutory criteria except for Criteria H. On the east side of the railroad, four parcels amounting to 20.38 acres possess none of the conditions necessary to support the other statutory criteria for redevelopment.
+Only 11 of the 65 properties in the Study Area exhibit none of the statutory criteria except for Criteria H. On the east side of the railroad, four parcels amounting to 13.81 acres possess none of the conditions necessary to support the other statutory criteria for redevelopment.
 They include:

-- The main line of the railroad (B5, L14)
+• The main line of the railroad (B6, L27)

 - The former Lucar Heardware Site (B6.20, L21) now in construction for a PNC Branch Bank

 - Sovereign Bank (B6.20, L83)

 - Weichert Realtors (B12.04, L26)